golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-stream/README.md

 ---
-title: LightDB Stream Client Overview
+title: Stream Client Overview
 sidebar_position: 1
 ---

-LightDB is a set of database services hosted by Golioth. **LightDB Stream** is a uni-directional service that handles time-series data.
+Golioth **Stream** is a uni-directional service that handles time-series data.
 Use it to accumulate sensor data received from devices in the field.
 Golioth will automatically add a timestamp to each set of received data, or you may optionally include your own timestamps for Golioth to use.

 ## LightDB State vs. LightDB Stream